defaultsamson/Soundboard/README.md

 3. Read notes below: Install [QHotkey](https://github.com/Skycoder42/QHotkey) using [qdep](https://github.com/Skycoder42/qdep)
     - **DO NOT INSTALL VIA QPMX AS THEY SAY**
     - Note: Really, all you have to do is install qdep and prepare your Qt's qmake version for it (as described in their README).
 The Soundboard.pro file is already set up properly here, so all you'll have to do is compile the program, and it'll isntall the QHotkey library for you.
-4. [Install PortAudio](http://portaudio.com/docs/v19-doxydocs/tutorial_start.html) (compile it and install) on the system
+4. [Clone PortAudio](http://www.portaudio.com/usinggit.html),  then [install it](http://portaudio.com/docs/v19-doxydocs/tutorial_start.html) (compile it and install) on the system.
+    - Note: Be sure to configure PortAudio with `./configure --enable-cxx`
+    - Make sure the configuration ends with `ALSA ... yes` and `JACK ... yes`
+    - If `JACK ... no` then (on Ubuntu) try `sudo apt install libjack-dev`
 5. Build the project! (e.g. Import the project via `Soundboard.pro` into QT Creator and hit the build button

 ### Linux (AppImage) deployment